 As disclosed in Notes 3 and 5 to the financial statements, the Company was not able to comply with the minimum RBC2 requirement of 100% in 2018 and 2017.
 To address such noncompliance, in 2019, the Company submitted its Revised Management Plan (the Plan), setting forth its program of actions to build up its RBC2 ratio, which was approved by the IC.
-With the intensified actions employed by the Company to address the RBC2 ratio deficiency, and with its financial performance during 2019, the resulting RBC2 ratio for 2019, as audited and approved by the IC, is 137%, which is already compliant with the minimum RBC requirements of 100% and above the Company's commitment of 65% for the year 2019 as
+With the intensified actions employed by the Company to address the RBC2 ratio deficiency, and with its financial performance during 2019, the resulting RBC2 ratio for 2019, as audited and approved by the IC, is 137%, which is already compliant with the minimum RBC requirements of 100% and above the Company's commitment of 65% for the year 2019 as stipulated in the Plan.

-In 2020, its final RBC2 ratio, as confirmed by the IC, is at 88%.
-In 2021, the Company's RBC2 ratio is at 115%, which is still subject to confirmation of the IC.
-In addition to the final determination by the IC, the possible effects of the matters described in the Bases for Qualified Opinion section of our report might affect such 2021 RBC2 ratio, which may result to possible noncompliance.
-While such possible noncompliance indicates the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern entity, the Company's management is confident that it will be able to comply with the IC requirement before the end of its five-year recovery program given that it was able to meet its committed RBC2 ratio of 95% and 80% in 2021 and 2020, respectively, as indicated in the Plan.
+In 2021, its final RBC2 ratio, as confirmed by the IC, is at 104%.
+In 2022, the Company's RBC2 ratio is at 134%, which is still subject to confirmation of the IC.
+In addition to the final determination by the IC, the possible effects of the matters described in the Bases for Qualified Opinion section of our report might affect such 2022 RBC2 ratio, which may result to possible noncompliance.
+While such possible noncompliance indicates the existence of a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern entity, the Company's management is confident that it will be able to comply with the IC requirement before the end of its five-year recovery program given that it was able to meet its committed RBC2 ratio of 110% and 95% in 2022 and 2021, respectively, as indicated in the Plan.
 Management's assessment of the Company's ability to continue as a going concern is disclosed in Note 3 to the financial statements.